linogaliana/capitulation/README.md

 for simulating capital accumulation in a longitudinal microsimulation framework.

-See [Galiana and Wilner (2023)](https://www.insee.fr/fr/statistiques/6793990) and [Galiana, Guichaoua and Wilner](https://www.cairn.info/revue-retraite-et-societe-2022-2-page-17.htm) for more details on the framework and the dataset used.
+See [Galiana and Wilner (2023)](https://www.insee.fr/fr/statistiques/6793990) and [Galiana, Guichaoua and Wilner (2022)](https://www.cairn.info/revue-retraite-et-societe-2022-2-page-17.htm) for more details on the framework and the dataset used.

 ## Installation